explosion/spaCy/website/docs/usage/facts-figures.md

 ### Speed comparison {#benchmarks-speed}

-We compare the speed of different NLP libraries, measured in words per second.
-The evaluation was run on 10,000 Reddit comments.
+We compare the speed of different NLP libraries, measured in words per second (WPS) - higher is better.
+The evaluation was performed on 10,000 Reddit comments.

 <figure>